-Checkmk is configured ‘by default’ so that when a monitoring event occurs a notification email is sent to every contact of the affected host or service.
+Checkmk is configured ‘by default’ so that when a monitoring event occurs a notification email is sent to every contact for the affected host or service.
 This is certainly initially sensible, but in practice many further requirements arise, for example:

 The suppression of specific, less useful notifications

 The ‘subscription’ to notifications from services for which one is not a contact

-The notification by email, SMS or pager depending on the time of day
+A notification can be sent by email, SMS or pager, depending on the time of day

 The escalation of problems when no acknowledgement has been received beyond a certain time limit